0SilentFox0/Fractol/README.md

                   make

      Usage: ./fractol 1

-All instructions will be in your terminal
+All instructions will be in your terminal!